Princeton University, The Department of African American Studies

 |Location:||New Jersey, United States|

-Visiting research scholars will also participate with department faculty members and affiliated graduate students in a seminar devoted to the discussion of work in progress.
+Visiting research scholars are expected to participate with department faculty members and affiliated graduate students in a seminar devoted to the discussion of work in progress.
 In addition, they will be invited to participate in other programs, including seminars, colloquia, and public lectures and will enjoy access to Firestone Library and to a wide range of activities throughout the University.
 Applicants cannot be in the process of writing a dissertation at the time of appointment.
-The term for these positions is anticipated to extend from on or about September 1, 2022 until June 1, 2023; a competitive salary will be provided.
+The term for these positions is anticipated to extend from on or about September 1, 2023 until June 1, 2024; a competitive salary will be provided.

-A selection committee of Department of African American Studies faculty members evaluates applicants on the basis of:
+A selection committee of Department of African American Studies faculty members evaluates applicants based on:

 How To Apply

-- scholarly paper written in the past three years;
+- a scholarly paper written in the past three years;

-- statement of no more than 1,500 words describing the proposed research project;
+- a statement of no more than 1,500 words describing the proposed research project;

 - uploaded contact information for three references (at least one from someone who was not a dissertation supervisor);